doruit/Graphrag-Foundry-Local/README.md

-# GraphRAG with Foundry Local
+# Run GraphRAG locally with Foundry Local

 This repository contains a setup for running GraphRAG (Retrieval-Augmented Generation with Graph) using locally deployed models via Foundry Local.
+Whenever you don't want to rely on external APIs, you can use this setup to run the Mistral-7B model and an embedding model (all-MiniLM-L6-v2) on your own machine.

 ## Setup Instructions